CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 1) Mark selected tasks as done
 Format: `done INDEX [INDEX]...`

-If you have finished a certain task and wish to mark it as finished you can give a `done` label to the specified task in the task list by typing the following: <br>
+If you have finished a certain task and wish to mark it as finished you can give a `done` label to the specified task in the task list by typing the following: `done INDEX [INDEX]`<br>

-> done INDEX [INDEX]...

 This will label a task as `done`, when task is shown, you will be reminded that you have finished the specified task.
 If there are more than one tasks that need to be marked, you can enter more index numbers with all of them separated with a whitespace.
 The tasks will be marked complete accordingly